From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 What Is Tool Making in Injection Molding?

-Tool making is the process of designing and building the injection mold—the precision tool used to form plastic parts.
+Tool making is the designing and building of the actual injection mold, which takes care of the injection molding process of individual plastic parts.

 • Engineering the cooling system

-• Selecting the right tool material (aluminum or steel)
+• Choosing proper materials for the tools (aluminum or steel)

 How Injection Mold Design Impacts Part Cost